In Exercises 1–10, plot each complex number and find its absolute... | Channels for Pearson+

 Textbook QuestionTextbook Question

-In Exercises 1–10, plot each complex number and find its absolute value. z = −3 + 4i
+In Exercises 1–10, plot each complex number and find its absolute value. z = 3 + 2i

 Verified Solution